Adam Tomkins: Politics

-During the 2014 Scottish independence referendum Tomkins was a leading unionist campaigner.
+During the 2014 Scottish independence referendum, Tomkins was a leading unionist campaigner.

 After the referendum Tomkins was one of two Scottish Conservative representatives appointed to the Smith Commission.
 He has also been appointed as unpaid adviser to Secretary of State for Scotland David Mundell during the passage of the Scotland Bill through parliament.

 In August 2015, Tomkins announced his intention to stand as a Member of the Scottish Parliament for the Scottish Conservatives in the 2016 election.
 In a blog explaining his decision, he was highly critical of the Scottish National Party's actions in government at Holyrood, and praised many policies of the Conservative government at Westminster.
 He was elected a list member of the Scottish Parliament for the Glasgow Region in the 2016 Scottish Parliament election.
-He previously sat on the Finance Committee and the Social Security Committee in the Scottish Parliament and currently sits as the Justice Committee convener.
+He previously sat on the Finance Committee and the Social Security Committee in the Scottish Parliament and then served as the Justice Committee convener.
 Between 2016 and August 2020, he served on the Scottish Conservatives Shadow Cabinet.
-On 17 July 2020, Tomkins released a statement announcing his intention to stand down as an MSP at the next election due in May 2021 for personal reason related to work and family.
+On 17 July 2020, Tomkins released a statement announcing his intention to stand down as an MSP at the next election due in May 2021 for personal reasons related to work and family.

 In April 2021, Tomkins wrote an article in The Spectator calling for a new law to define when constituent nations of the United Kingdom could hold independence referendums.
 The call was criticised by the Scottish Greens and SNP.

+In 2022, following the mini-budget of Liz Truss and Kwasi Kwarteng, Tomkins said it was "inevitable" that the Conservatives would lose next election.
+In August 2024, Tomkins revealed to journalists Bernard Ponsonby and Alex Massie, that he had voted for the Labour Party in the 2024 United Kingdom general election, opting to support Scottish Labour candidate Blair McDougall in East Renfrewshire.